 Companies are forced to find creative ways to help their employees stretch the almighty dollar, or they risk their top talent jumping ship.
 With unemployment at a historic low and turnover the highest it’s been in a decade, today’s war for talent is fierce.

 Given the growing costs associated with healthcare delivery, it seems the only surefire way to keep rates down is not to use it.
 Meanwhile, some companies are turning to technology (like telemedicine services), while others have investigated self-funding their insurance benefits altogether as ways of taking more control of their own costs.

 But what about finding other ways to beef up your benefits package – adding something where usage is actually encouraged?

 Many employers are relying on low-cost/high-value perks to compensate for the increasing healthcare prices and to help ease the burden of day-to-day expenses.

-Employers of all sizes are seeing success with employee discount programs which can save employees hundreds – even thousands – of dollars during the year on their oil changes, at restaurants, on clothing for the family, for their vacations and more.
+Employers of all sizes are seeing success with America's best employee discount programs, which can save employees hundreds – even thousands – of dollars during the year on their oil changes, at restaurants, on clothing for the family, for their vacations and more.

 There are other solutions, of course – tuition reimbursement, gym memberships, on-site meals, and others you can read about in this article from Employee Benefit Advisor: Employees Increasingly Excited About Soft Perks and Company-Culture Benefits.

 Whatever you decide to do, it’s clear that strategies are changing.
 The need to provide health insurance isn’t going away, but due to mounting costs, it’s no longer enough on its own.
-Adding other perks and company-culture benefits may be just the boost your employees need.
+Adding perks like employee discount programs and company-culture benefits may be just the boost your employees need.

 Head over to our article 10 Ways To Combat Rising Health Insurance Prices for strategies that may benefit your organization.